-8.1.5 Placing a Stamp
+9.1.5 Placing a Stamp

-Cookbook A full code sample can be found in the Cookbook topic text output/simple stamp.
+Cookbook A full code sample can be found in the Cookbook topic text\output/simple\stamp.

 As an alternative to rotated text, the stamp feature offers a convenient method for placing text diagonally in a box.
 The stamp function will automatically perform some sophisticated calculations to determine a suitable font size and rotation so that the text covers the box.
-To place a diagonal stamp, e.g. in the page background, use PDF\fit\textline() with the stamp option.
+To place a diagonal stamp, e.g. in the page background, use PDF\fit\ textline() with the stamp option.
 With stamp=ll2ur the text is placed from the lower left to the upper right corner of the fitbox.
 However, with stamp=ul2lr the text is placed from the upper left to the lower right corner of the fitbox.
 The fitbox option is ignored.
-As shown in Figure 8.8, showborder=true is used to illustrate the fitbox and the bounding box of the stamp.
+As shown in Figure 9.8, showborder=true is used to illustrate the fitbox and the bounding box of the stamp.

-Fig. 8.8 Fitting a text line like a stamp from the lower left to the upper right
+F !
+0 Fifther for the - 1:1 + + l 1 1 FIQ.
+9.8 Fitting a text lin e like a stamp from the l lower left to the upper right